strefethen/swagger-seo-doc/README.md

 # swagger-seo-doc

 A tool to generate a proto-type, SEO friendly, static documentation site for a swagger.json file.
-Uses [pug](https://pugjs.org/api/getting-started.html) for templates.
+Uses [pug](https://pugjs.org/api/getting-started.html) for templates and is based on [Bootstrap](https://getbootstrap.com/).

+**Note:**  This is *by no means* complete.
+I wrote it to illustrate some simple concepts and facilitate further discussion regarding swagger documenation and there are many SEO concepts missing but the file structure is meaningful as a starting point.
+Additionally, there are lots of pieces of swagger that are not covered here.
+You've been warned.

 Kudos to Atlassian blog post on [building node cli's](https://developer.atlassian.com/blog/2015/11/scripting-with-node/).